Cladding replacement and removal – frequently asked questions

 Who will pay for the work?

 Our first course of action is to pursue contractors or insurers where they are responsible and where it is legally possible to do so.
-We are also looking at all other avenues to take on costs, including the government fund, if the block meets the criteria.
-We continue to lobby Government for funding for buildings less than 18m.
-Unfortunately, at this stage we can’t rule out that leaseholders may be asked to contribute towards the costs, as a last resort.
+We are also looking at all other avenues to take on costs, including government funding, if the block meets the criteria.

 What are SBHG doing to help?